- Home

 Monroe Downtown Revitalization Strategy

-Thinking of relocating or expanding your business to Monroe?
-The City of Monroe produces an Annual Economic Development Report that highlights demographic information, economic development priorities, sales tax and building permit activity and visitor information.
+The City of Monroe produces an Annual Economic Development Report that highlights demographic information, economic development priorities, sales tax, building permit activity, and visitor information.
+If considering relocating your business to Monroe, or expanding an existing business in town, this information could be helpful to you and/or your financial partners.

-For more information on relocating, building or expanding your business, contact James Palmer our Economic Development Specialist at 360-631-0050 or email James Palmer.
+For more information on relocating, building or expanding your business, contact Economic Development Coordinator Patrick Doherty at 360-631-0050 or email Patrick Doherty.

 Business Survey